Thires/SimuCoin/README.md

 # SimuCoin
 Plugin for Genie frontend to log into simucoin to get current amount, time left or to claim

-Can use command line /simucoin /sc username password to login
+Can use command line /simucoin /sc username password to automatically login

+Enter key will trigger signing in
+Esc key will close the plugin